-On this episode of the FTC Podcast, Jared Wilson and Ross Ferguson discuss how a Christian can know God’s will for their life.
+Why are Christian movies so bad?
+On this episode of the FTC Podcast, Jared Wilson and Ross Ferguson discuss the state of Christian media and how it can be improved.

 “I’m getting a new friend tomorrow!”
 This was the announcement my 5-year-old daughter had for me when I picked her up from kindergarten.
 She was absolutely sure she would have a new friend coming.
 This was kind of mystifying for me, for while I am aware that little kids make friends with an ease that […]

 FTC.co asks Matt Smethurst, managing editor at The Gospel Coalition, “What are helpful diagnostic questions someone can ask to evaluate if they have a healthy relationship with social media?”